Exploration Detail - Morocco

-Chariot’s blocks of interest, Rabat Deep and Mohammedia, are located offshore northern Morocco, part of the Central Atlantic passive margin.
+Chariot’s blocks of interest, Mohammedia and Kenitra, are located offshore northern Morocco, part of the Central Atlantic passive margin.

 As a fast follower, Chariot has accumulated important information from wells drilled over the last 18 months in Morocco, which has served to prove that the Jurassic in the offshore can have excellent reservoirs and has confirmed the presence of a light oil charge.
 However, drilling targeting the Cretaceous in a deep water depositional environment has yet to demonstrate reservoir which is illustrative of the benefit of the fast-follower strategy and Chariot will wait for further evidence to support the oil generation of this play prior to investing in it.

 * Netherland Sewell and Associates Inc. (’’NSAI’’) estimate of Gross Mean Prospective Resources

 - Drill (subject to acquiring partners and funding)